locxter/pcmn3d/README.md

 - Unity 2022.3.3f1 as the game engine.
 Install it via the [isntallation guide](https://docs.unity3d.com/2022.3/Documentation/Manual/GettingStartedInstallingUnity.html).
 - Visual Studio 2022 Community as the code editor.
 Install it via the [website](https://visualstudio.microsoft.com/de/vs/community/).
-SDKMAN! for managing all the JVM dependencies.
-Install it via the [installation guide](https://sdkman.io/install).

 ## How to use it